top of page

 What Is Burnout?
 Understand the Signs of Job Burnout

-When you experience burnout, you might:
+When experiencing burnout, you might:

-• Feel completely drained of energy
+• Feel drained of energy

-• View your job negatively or cynically
+• View your job with negativity or cynicism

 The Six Core Dimensions

-The six cord dimensions of wellness include:
+The six core dimensions of wellness include:

 1. Emotional and Mental Health